Jaredslocker21/organic_cat/README.md

+mailchimp and GDPR
+must be included in PP5 - Site Maps and robots.txt
+CTR
+Bounce Rate is high means not good

 ### Your challenge is to walk through these steps we went through in the previous video.
 Come up with a selection of keywords you think would be important to customers for your chosen business.